Aleurites moluccanus: In culture

-Because the seeds contain saponin and phorbol, they are mildly toxic when raw.
-However, the kukui seed oil has no known toxicity and is not an irritant, even to the eyes.

-Mythology

 In Maui, the kukui is a symbol of enlightenment, protection, and peace.
 Kamapuaʻa, the hog-man fertility demigod, was said to be able to transform into a kukui tree.
 One of the legends told of Kamapuaʻa: one day, a man beat his wife to death and buried her beneath Kamapuaʻa while he was in tree form.
+Kukui was named the state tree of Hawaii on 1 May 1959 due to its multitude of uses.
+It also represents the island of Molokaʻi, whose symbolic color is the silvery green of the kukui leaf.